qvarforth/trackdirect/README.md

 # APRS Track Direct

 APRS Track Direct is a collection of tools that can be used to run an APRS website.
-You can use data from APRS-IS, CWOP-IS, OGN, HUBHAB, CBAPRS or any other source that uses the APRS specification.
+You can use data from APRS-IS, CWOP-IS, OGN, HABHUB, CBAPRS or any other source that uses the APRS specification.

 Tools included are an APRS data collector, a websocket server, a javascript library (websocket client and more), a heatmap generator and a website example (which can of course be used as is).